markolly/vim-config/README.md

 ```

 ### Notes
-I would recommend iTerm2 instead of the standard terminal that comes with OSX.
+On OSX I would recommend iTerm2 instead of the standard terminal.
 After extending VIM with various plugins the standard terminal becomes laggy and unresponsive.